Soreine/Hexode/README.md

 data giving details about the nature of the event.
 Except for the connexion and deconnexion events, all events are being emitted from the server to the clients.
 Events are detailed below.

-As a matter of fact, the server is in charge of sending events only to the effetive recipients.
+As a matter of fact, the server is in charge of sending events only to the effective recipients.
-Plus, it will also buffer emitted event is one the client isn't reachable at the emission time.
+Plus, it will also buffer emitted event if one the clients is unreachable at the emission time.
 Once every client is reachable, buffered events should be consumed in the same order with a small delay.